Impact-Site-Verification: 1559e8b6-97c8-4a3c-8460-70712e091968

 It is a long straight shot of about 1.7 kilometers from here into Narros de Saldueña.
 This tractor passed us along the way.

-At the information board, when you reach town, at approximately 13.2 kilometers into day two, the Ruta Teresiana stays straight on, but if you want to see the castle, take a right hand turn onto the Calle Lopez.
+At the information board, when you reach town, after approximately 13.2 kilometers into day two, the Ruta Teresiana stays straight on, but if you want to see the castle, take a right hand turn onto the Calle Lopez.
 Walk north, past the flags flying at the town hall, as the Tribute Tower of the castle enters your line of sight.

 The castle is barely 300 meters off-Camino and it is a glorious sight.
 Built at the end of the 15th century in the Morrish Mudejar style, and without any natural defensive element, it most likely was a residence instead of a "castle."
 It is the Torre del Homenaje, the Tribute Tower that stands high above the town buildings and above the plain.
-For more information on this castle, click here
+For more information on this castle, click here.

 While most websites regarding the castle state that it is not open to tourists, a local who happened by while we were admiring it, told me that it is open on Wednesday mornings.
 It was Saturday.
 Bummer.
 May you have more luck when you arrive.
 It would have been delightful to see inside.